 The intent is as described above for the Master of Landscape Planning course but the program is offered in a more structured setting.

-A three year degree from an approved university and/or qualifications deemed appropriate by the Higher Degree Committee of the Faculty of Architecture is required.
+A three year degree from an approved university and/or qualifications deemed appropriate by the Higher Degree Committee of the Faculty of the Built Environment is required.